 1. Interested candidates can appear for this BSC Nursing Entrance Examination conducted by various state and independent educational bodies to admit students to various teaching colleges.
-After this, they will alot colleges to you on the basis of your rank.
-Therefore, try to secure a good rank so that you are admitted to the best nursing college.
+After this, they will a lot of colleges to you based on your rank.
+Therefore, to admit to the best nursing college, try to secure a good rank.

-- These exams are conducted in the month of May- June, and results are out by July.
+- These exams are conducted in May- June, and results are out by July.
 The paper is objective type.
-Also, some colleges give admission on the basis of a percentage of the qualifying class.
+Also, some colleges give admission based on a percentage of the qualifying class.

-2. As this is a Four- year program that you need to study.
+2. This is a four-year program that you need to study.
 You go through theoretical training during these four years.
 You will undergo various aspects of this field.
 Also, join an internship program with a hospital to get practical training.

 The college fees vary in Thousands for government colleges to Lakhs for private colleges.